write2kamaljoshi/fabric-pyspark-qa-analytics/README.md

 ---
 ## Project Workflow

+1. Created a Microsoft Fabric workspace and Lakehouse.
-1. Upload QA test execution data into Microsoft Fabric Lakehouse.
+2. Uploaded sample QA test execution data as a CSV file.
-2. Read the data using PySpark DataFrames.
+3. Read and analyzed the CSV using PySpark DataFrames.
-3. Perform data transformations and aggregations.
-4. Calculate build-level quality KPIs.
+4. Generated a synthetic QA test execution dataset using PySpark.
+5. Persisted the dataset as a Lakehouse table (`test_executions`).
+6. Performed build-wise quality analysis.
-5. Identify top failing tests.
+7. Identified top failing test cases.
-6. Analyze average test execution duration.
-7. Save processed datasets as Lakehouse tables.
+8. Calculated average execution duration for each test case.
-8. Generate visualizations for reporting and analysis.
+9. Created visualizations for quality reporting and analysis.
+10. Stored aggregated results in Lakehouse tables for reuse.

 ---